klustria/helidon-mp-ocivault-unittest/Practices.md

            }
        }
        ```
-    5. Perform successive mouse cursor hovers over `@Test`, `Response` and `Assertions` and click `Import class` from the tooltip pop-up to automatically generate corresponding import statements.
+    5. Perform successive mouse cursor hovers over `@Test`, `Response`, `Entity` and `Assertions` and click `Import class` from the tooltip pop-up to automatically generate corresponding import statements.
     6. If having difficulty with the previous step, just manually add these import statements (*Note: As much as possible, arrange the imports in alphabtical order and group them based on package name*)::
        ```java
        import org.junit.jupiter.api.Assertions;